 Rather than using easily damaged optical discs, it is advisable to utilize pen drives or thumb drives to store operating system installers, such as Windows or rescue discs.
 These portable memory sticks are convenient to transport and are particularly beneficial for systems lacking a CD/DVD drive.

-Rufus is a standalone application, which means it doesn’t need installation and you can work with the program straight away.
-Launch the app by double clicking the thumb drive icon, the interface of the program is very much similar to Windows format panel
+Rufus is a standalone application, which means it doesn’t need installation, and you can work with the program straight away.

-The utility supports all types of bootable ISOs, Rufus will format the drive and creates bootable USB windows installer or Linux from the bootable ISO image you selected.
+The program is compatible with various bootable ISOs.
+Rufus will format the drive and generate a bootable USB installer for Windows or Linux based on the ISO image you have chosen.

-The program supports both MBR and GPT partition scheme for UEFI, file system options include: FAT32, NTFS, UDF, and exFAT.
+The software can handle both MBR and GPT partition schemes suitable for UEFI.
+You have various file system choices, including FAT32, NTFS, UDF, and exFAT.

-The application lets you change cluster size, volume label and the program even allows you to check the device for bad blocks, and select the algorithm type.
+With this application, you can modify the cluster size and volume label.
+Additionally, the program enables you to scan the device for bad blocks and choose the algorithm type.